 Brokers can be a key resource in this decision-making process, taking on much of the research and negotiation duties to help you find the best carriers and plans for your organization.
 However, there may come a time when you realize that the broker you partnered with is no longer the right fit for your company’s needs.
 While you may hesitate to make change for fear it will be a complicated process, making a move is not as hard as you may think.
 And it can pay dividends for you, your employees and your company.

-There are many reasons why a company may wish to switch brokers, but the common thread is that the service being given is no longer exactly what the organization and/or its employees need.
+There are many reasons why you may want to switch brokers, but the common thread is that the service you’re receiving no longer fits the needs of your company or your employees.
 Some catalysts for changing brokers include:

-- You want to offer a different benefits package, or add new types of benefits that your broker does not manage.
+- You want to offer new types of benefits that your broker does not manage

-These are just a few examples of why a company would want to change brokers.
+These are just a few examples of why you might want to change brokers.
 The bottom line is, it’s time to make a change.